iamwalter/azure_app_config/README.md

 ## Installation
 To use this plugin, add `azure_app_config` to your `pubspec.yaml` file.

-## Example
-Creating an instance of AzureRemoteService:

-      final service = AzureRemoteService(
-        connectionString: "<CONNECTION_STRING>",
-      );

 ## Authentication

-A connection string is required to use App Configuration.
+There are two methods of using Azure App Configuration:
-The connection string can be obtained from the App Configuration Dashboard under 'Access keys'.

-When the connection string is invalid or not specified, an ArgumentError will occur.
+1. (simple) Use the connection string which can be obtained from the App Configuration Dashboard under 'Access keys'.
+If the connection string is invalid or not specified, an ArgumentError will occur.

+2. (complex) Use the factory constructor `AzureRemoteService.customAuthentication()` which enables you to prove a custom way of signing requests.

 ## Example